tfausak/haskell-package-checklist/README.markdown

 # Haskell package checklist

-This post covers everything you need to know about developing a Haskell package.
-I wrote it because I made a few packages and nothing covers the entire process.
-The [Cabal user guide][1] provides good low-level information, and Sebastiaan Visser's [Towards a better Haskell package][2] gives some nice high-level guidance.
-This post covers both of those and fills in some of the gaps left by them.
+This checklsit covers everything you need to know about developing a Haskell package.
+The [Cabal user guide](https://cabal.readthedocs.io/en/latest/developing-packages.html#developing-packages) provides good low-level information, and @sebastiaanvisser's [Towards a better Haskell package](http://fvisser.nl/post/2013/may/28/towards-a-better-haskell-package.html) gives some nice high-level guidance.
+This checklist covers both of those and fills in some of the gaps left by them.
+It was adapted from @tfausak's [Haskell package checklist](http://taylor.fausak.me/2016/12/05/haskell-package-checklist/).

+If you're looking for a starting point that ticks most of these boxes, consider the [Haskeleton](http://taylor.fausak.me/2014/03/04/haskeleton-a-haskell-project-skeleton/) Stack template.
+It will give you a good base to start from.
+If you're looking for an actual package that follows the guidelines, check out [Rattletrap](http://taylor.fausak.me/2016/11/15/parse-and-generate-rocket-league-replays-with-haskell/), a Rocket League replay parser and generator.
+It can show you exactly how some of these things are implemented.

 - **Use Git for source control.** If it's not in source control, it doesn't exist.
 Git is the most popular choice, but its interface can be difficult to